denten-books/plain-text/1-chapter.md

 I am not at home.
 But I know the alarm is happening because I receive notifications of it on another small computational appliance, next to my laptop.
-This appliance contains most of my book library.
-Despite the appearances, the electronic book on my desk has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
+This appliance also contains most of my book library.
+Despite the appearances, the electronic book reader-library next to my computer has more in common with the smoke detector than it does with several paper volumes also scattered across my desk.
 Both devices comprise printed circuit boards, capacitors, silicone chips, and resistors.
 Both draw electric current.
 Both require firmware updates.
 Both are governed by codes political and computational.
 Both are connected to the network and both communicate: with remote data centers and with each other.
 And yet, I continue to read electronic books as if they were familiar, immutable, and passive objects: just books.
-I think of them as intimate artifacts, friends even, wholly known to me, comforting, and benign.
+I think of them as intimate artifacts---friends even---wholly known to me, comforting, and benign.
 The literary device is none of these things.
 It records my reading, sleeping, and consumption habits.
 It comes with a manual and terms of service.
 In short, it *governs* reading.
-It attempts to dynamically reconfigure itself, "my" texts, and me.
+At times, it reconfigures itself dynamically, affecting all content I have delegated to the device: books, memories, pictures, words, and thoughts.

-In this chapter, the literary artifact will come into view as a computational device.
+In this chapter, the literary artifact on my desk will come into view as a computational device.
 I will insist on our ability to read such devices with the aim of developing a hermeneutics of computational reading.
-Ultimately, I will argue (a) that the Turing machine stands at the root of *simulated textuality*, (b) that the material history of Turing machines belongs equally to the history of text processing and to the history of machine control, and (d) that the computed sign splits to reside in at least two distinct locations: the first conspicuous but ephemeral, the second enduring but opaque.
+Ultimately, I will argue (a) that the computer, exemplified by the Turing machine, stands at the root of *simulated textuality*, (b) that the material history computing belongs equally to the history of text processing as it does to the history of machine control, and (c) that the simulated sign splits to reside in at least two distinct locations, screen and storage medium: the first conspicuous but ephemeral, the second enduring but opaque.
+Any reference to the "illusion" of the simulated text, as opposed to print, has roots in such ambiguity of location.

-It will take us the rest of the book to come to terms with textuality in this bifurcated form.
-For now, we begin merely with the peculiarity of simulated text.
-I write "simulated text" and not, for example, "digital" or "electronic," because simulation is the intended byproduct of computing.
-Because universal Turing machines can be enacted by mechanical means alone, neither "electric" nor "digital" captures the essence of the simulation.
-The computational device simulates text.
-Beyond "computability," we will confront computers as universal machines for the making of metaphors: metaphor machines.
-This property will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
+It will take us the rest of the book to come to terms with ambiguous textuality in its bifurcated form.
+For now, we begin merely with the peculiarity of its location.
+It exists at multiple sites at the same time.
 The purpose of this chapter is to locate the object of literary study.
-I mean "object" literally, as a material thing on my desk that can be seen and touched.
+I mean "object" literally, as a material thing that can be seen and touched and found on desks.
 This is not a trivial endeavor when it comes to simulated text.
 Device reading happens on screens that refresh themselves at a rate of around 60 cycles per second (Hertz).
 Screen textuality is therefore by definition ephemeral.
 It is technically an animation.
 It moves even as it appears to stand still.
 Yet paradoxically, simulated text is also pervasive.
 Precisely because it adheres lightly to its medium, it has a tendency to multiply and to spread widely.
 Like the fine particles of glitter, it is difficult to contain.
-I will refer to this property of digital text as *textual diffusion*.
+The simulated text falls apart into bits and pixels that tumble about the system.

+A word about the vocabulary: I will often refer to the glitter-like persistence of simulated text as "textual diffusion."
+And I will usually prefer "simulated text" over "digital" or "electronic," because simulation is the real intended after-effect of computing.
+As we will later see, Universal Turing machines can even be enacted by mechanical means alone.
+Thus neither "electronic" nor "digital" captures the essence of the simulation.
+Beyond "computability," we will confront computers as machines for textual diffusion.
+We will encounter them as ultimate metaphor machines: universal devices designed for the making of all possible metaphors.

 The diffusion of simulated text will lead us to an archive of source materials somewhat unusual for a work on literary theory.
+It will allow us to perceive computation as a type of a literary activity, comprehensible in the lineage of symbolism and book history.
 In search for the location of the symbol, we will encounter a number of symbolic mechanisms that facilitate the production of all texts.
 They will be found on the pages of mathematical journals and in patent portfolios.
 Their ubiquity necessitates our attention.
 Three such mechanisms, which have fundamentally changed the nature of the literary encounter, will emerge by the end of the chapter.
-Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to take on added complexity in return for the illusion of transcendence, to exist within that illusion without understanding how it is made.
+Together, they tell the story of a bargain that defines human--computer interaction: to trade facility for comprehension, to take on added complexity in return for the illusion of material transcendence, and to exist within that illusion without understanding how it is made.

 ## 1.1 Literary Device as Gadget and Technique